drakexp/weatherapp/README.md

 # Weather App

 This is a basic weather app that displays information on current weather, daily forecasts, hourly forecasts and a bar chart containing High and Low Temperature's on the same date from the previous five years.
-Visit https://dkimweather.herokuapp.com/ to view the application.
+Visit https://dkimweather.herokuapp.com/ to view the sample application.

 ## Functionalities

 - Geocomplete using user location
 - Google Maps Autocomplete
 - Search history storage using localStorage.
 Stores up to 10 searches, and can be accessed when the search box is empty.

+### Installing

+To install this to you own environment, replace "API_KEY_HERE" with your Dark Sky/Google Maps API keys to the variable declarations in index.js and layout.hbs
+The project should work with the package.json apps installed and Node installed on your machine.

 ## Built With